howken/swipereddit/README.md

 # swipereddit
-http://www.reddit.com Interface for easy viewing of images on Reddit.
+http://www.swipereddit.com Is an interface for easy viewing of images on Reddit.

 ## Usage